Neighborhoods · Coral Springs

 Community Life: Neighborhood, Not Just a Subdivision

 Forest Hills gets the community thing right without trying too hard.
-The pool is the social anchor, the streets are walkable, and people actually use their front porches here.
+Forest Hills Park is the social anchor, the streets are walkable, and people actually use their front porches here.
 It's the kind of place where you borrow a cup of sugar and return it with cookies.

-No resort-level clubhouse, no pretension — just a well-kept community where people actually use the amenities and know each other by name.
+No resort-level clubhouse, no pretension: just a well-kept neighborhood with a city park people actually use and streets where neighbors know each other by name.

 Location: Central Coral Springs, Easy Access Everywhere